What photo ID do you need to vote in the UK?

 In-person voters need an accepted form of photographic identification:

-• In England, Scotland and Wales you can use a passport (from the UK, European Economic Area [EEA] or Commonwealth countries, the Channel Islands, Isle of Man, or British Overseas Territories) or driving licence (either full or provisional, from the UK, EEA countries, Channel Islands or Isle of Man).
-A range of other documents are also accepted, including Proof of Age Standards Scheme (PASS) cards, Blue Badges and certain local travel cards.
+- In England, Scotland and Wales you can use a passport (from the UK, European Economic Area [EEA] or Commonwealth countries, the Channel Islands, Isle of Man, or British Overseas Territories) or driving licence (either full or provisional, from the UK, EEA countries, Channel Islands or Isle of Man).
+A range of other documents are also accepted, including Proof of Age Standards Scheme (PASS) cards, Blue Badges, certain local travel cards and, for elections from 1 May, the HM Armed Forces Veteran Card.
 See the full list here.

 Even if your ID is out of date it will still be accepted as long as you look like the photo and the name on the document matches the one registered to vote.

 We’ve previously checked claims about the types of ID that can be used—for example, the fact that in England and Wales 60+ Oyster photocards are accepted while 18+ Student Oyster photocards are not has caused some controversy.
-(The government says the student card “does not have a suitably secure application process” for it to be used as voter ID.)
+(The then-Conservative government said previously the student card “does not have a suitably secure application process” for it to be used as voter ID.)

 What if you don’t have any of these forms of ID?